Psaraf21/Recipath/README.md

 - Lack of user feedback: Recipath does not currently incorporate user feedback into its recommendations.
 This means that if a user selects a recipe that they don't like or that doesn't turn out well, the application will not be able to adjust its recommendations based on this feedback.
 - Technical issues: As with any software application, there is always the possibility of technical issues such as bugs or server downtime.
 While the development team is working to ensure that Recipath runs smoothly and reliably, there may be occasional issues that impact the user experience.
 - Generation speed: The recipe generation process can take some time, especially when generating complex or lengthy recipes.
 While efforts were made to optimize the generation speed, there may be limitations due to hardware constraints and technical expertise.
 As the development team consists of students who are still learning, there may be further opportunities to improve the generation speed in the future.

-## Contact Us

-If you have any questions, feedback, or suggestions about Recipath, feel free to contact us:

-- Ansh Midha: ansh.midha0312@gmail.com
-- Vaibhav Kapoor: vaibhavkapoor2002@gmail.com

-You can also open an issue on the [GitHub repository](https://github.com/Vaibhavk0192/recipath/issues) if you encounter any bugs or have feature requests.

 ## License